owainow/Bestellen-Cloud-Management-Plugin/README.md

 All deletion options except "Offline nodes" require additional information which can be entered further down the form.

 ### Bestellen Efficiency Calculation
-It is a longer term goal to create a measure to show when a dynamic machine is inefficent (time to connect, cloud size compared to VM size etc) however that involves getting machine hardware details for each machine which greatly increases time to run and ironically the plugins effeicency.
+It is a longer-term goal to create a measure to show when a dynamic machine is inefficient (time to connect, cloud size compared to VM size etc) however that involves getting machine hardware details for each machine which greatly increases time to run and ironically the plugins efficiency.
 As a result the plugin offers a bespoke deletion option to use when along side a call or check on your clouds capacity (if your chosen cloud supports it) that will clear X amount of machines (User specified in config) when ran.
 The order is as follows.
 Offline machines -> Idle machines (24 hours) -> Long Connect time Machines (15 minutes).

 ### Amazon EC2